teja624/docker-atom-tutorial/README.md

 ### Downloading your first Docker instance
 There are hundreds of Docker instances ready to be downloaded with thousands of built in apps.
 A great place to look for available images is Docker Hub https://hub.docker.com, and also here in Github, there's loads on Github.

+When installing on the Mac, Docker for Mac uses HyperKit, a lightweight macOS virtualization solution built on the Hypervisor.framework.

+When installing on Windows, Docker for Windows uses Hyper-V.

 To download and run your docker instance, you'll need to run a 'docker run' command.
 When you run the command, Docker will go and download the image for you.
-The image might have for following components:
+The image will have the following components:

-- OS (The whole point of Docker is that it can work without installing an OS, but on the Mac it does download the OS)
+- Base Image (an OS user space minus the kernel)
 - Application (NGINX, MySQL, any many, many, many others)
 - Additional OS or App Config.